15 Women Decolonizing Sustainable Fashion

 Advertisement

-"I grew up loving fashion; I was a thrift shopper, loved urban street culture (i.e. Missy Elliott), and always frolicked in my mom and grandma’s closet.
+"I grew up loving fashion; I was a thrift shopper, loved urban street culture (i.e. Missy Elliott) and always frolicked in my mom and grandma’s closet.
 Additionally, I grew up an environmental nerd.
-I was an avid backpacker and hiker, took BIPOC youth on educational outdoor trips, was on a review board for outdoor recreation-based nonprofits, and overall just loved the wilderness.
+I was an avid backpacker and hiker, took BIPOC youth on educational outdoor trips, was on a review board for outdoor recreation-based nonprofits and overall just loved the wilderness.
 My path has shifted a few times but my vision for merging my passions to create a career that heals me and the planet has remained steadfast.
-Environmentalism, as the term has traditionally been coined, is inherently white, violent, and oppressive.
+Environmentalism, as the term has traditionally been coined, is inherently white, violent and oppressive.
 Studying environmentalism in traditional educational spaces opened my eyes to the detriments of these institutions.
-How sustainability is marketed and discussed in social spaces has been problematic for years, especially when the global climate crisis disproportionately affects communities of color.
-75 percent of who you follow on social media, the events you’re attending, and books you’re reading should be from BIPOC communities who have been practicing all layers of sustainability despite, and sometimes because of, systematic oppression.
+How sustainability is marketed and discussed in social spaces has been problematic for years, especially when the global climate crisis disproportionately affects communities of colour.
+Seventy-five percent of who you follow on social media, the events you’re attending and books you’re reading should be from BIPOC communities who have been practising all layers of sustainability despite, and sometimes because of, systematic oppression.
 Accountability leads to antiracism and sustainability work, from systematic change to wealth distribution.
-Eco reparations should be at everyone’s frontal lobe so that the communities who have always had the solutions can protect themselves and the planet from colonial fuckery."
+Eco reparations should be at everyone’s frontal lobe, so that the communities who have always had the solutions can protect themselves and the planet from colonial fuckery."

 London-based designer and tarot reader Claire Yurika Davis founded her brand HANGER shortly after graduating in 2013.
-Specializing in slick, directional, and fetish-inspired latex, HANGER soon became a cult favorite not just for its mission to empower its wearer, but for its sustainability credentials, too.
-By sourcing the lowest impact materials, creating minimal waste, and reducing her collections from a relentless season-to-season model to just one a year, Davis’s sustainable practices began at day one.
-Catching the eye of the producers of Netflix’s Next in Fashion, hosted by Alexa Chung and Tan France, Davis was invited on as a contestant and captured the hearts of viewers with her warmth and sense of humor.
+Specializing in slick, directional and fetish-inspired latex, HANGER soon became a cult favourite not just for its mission to empower its wearer but for its sustainability credentials, too.
+By sourcing the lowest impact materials, creating minimal waste and reducing her collections from a relentless season-to-season model to just one a year, Claire’s sustainable practices began at day dot.
+Catching the eye of the producers of Netflix’s Next in Fashion, hosted by Alexa Chung and Tan France, Claire was invited on as a contestant and captured the hearts of viewers with her warmth and sense of humour.
 Now closing her brand after seven years, she’ll be moving into consultancy to help brands create and communicate more sustainably to enable a better future for everyone.

 Advertisement

 Based in Brooklyn, multimedia journalist and director Sophia Li’s Instagram was a tonic in the early stages of lockdown.
-Her IGTV series, Supernatural is the New Natural, welcomed hypnosis practitioners, astrologers, and Hailey Bieber to talk all things spirituality and navigating the new normal.
+Her IGTV series, Supernatural is the New Natural, welcomed hypnosis practitioners, astrologers and Hailey Bieber to talk all things spirituality and navigating the new normal.
 It’s her sustainability work that first caught our eye, though.
-Producing self-dubbed "conscious content," Li’s aim is to make educational, accessible, memorable, and resonating content that helps shift minds and behavior for the benefit of the planet and its people.
+Producing self-dubbed 'conscious content,' Sophia’s aim is to make educational, accessible, memorable and resonating content that helps shift minds and behaviour for the benefit of the planet and its people.
 From this handy flowchart which we refer to before every new purchase to teaching the Open Education courses at Slow Factory, we’ve learned so much from Sophia already.
-This autumn, she’s launching her first evergreen collection with Public Habit, a sustainable brand that uses deadstock fabric in a made-to-order business model and labels each unisex piece with a sustainable rating and carbon footprint calculation.
+This autumn, she’s launching her first evergreen collection with Public Habit, a sustainable brand which uses deadstock fabric in a made-to-order business model and labels each unisex piece with a sustainable rating and carbon footprint calculation.

 Advertisement